Highway maintenance workers

 Save Image

 Data on higher education choices for Highway maintenance workers from The Department of Education and Census Bureau.
-The most common major for Highway maintenance workers is Business but the most specialized major according to RCA in 2021 were Mechanical Technologies.
+The most common major for Highway maintenance workers is Business but the most specialized major according to RCA in 2023 were Construction.

-Among the necessary skills for Highway maintenance workers, Operation and Control stands, but the revealed comparative advantage (RCA) shows that Highway maintenance workers need more than the average amount of Repairing.
+Among the necessary skills for Highway maintenance workers, Operation and Control stands, but the revealed comparative advantage (RCA) shows that Highway maintenance workers need more than the average amount of Operation and Control.

 Majors